mdnazisharman2803/mdnazisharman2803/README.md

 ### Hi there 👋 I am Md Nazish Arman

-I am currently a 3rd Year undergraduate student at NSUT East Campus from ECE branch
+I am currently a final Year undergraduate student at NSUT East Campus from ECE branch

 - 🔭 I’m currently working on Flutter App Development.
 - 🌱 I’m currently exploring more about Flutter.